What To Do If Halifax Has Refused Your Mortgage

 Any property issues detected during the surveyor checks could give rise to your application being rejected outright.

-Other issues which may come up during the surveys, such as the property being built on contaminated land or near a mineshaft, might have an impact but Halifax will likely consider the severity of it on a case-by-case basis after all of the facts have been weighed up.
+Other issues that may come up during the surveys, such as the property being built on contaminated land or near a mineshaft, might impact the decision, but Halifax will likely consider the severity of each issue on a case-by-case basis after all of the facts have been weighed.

 Other reasons